 What is a cholecystectomy?

 Cholecystectomy is the surgical removal of the gallbladder.
-Your doctor may recommend a cholecystectomy if you develop gallstones (cholelithiasis) that can cause pain.
+Your doctor may recommend gallbladder removal if you develop gallstones (cholelithiasis) that can cause pain.

 The gallbladder is located in the upper right side of your abdomen under the liver.
 The pear-shaped gallbladder is a hollow sac that concentrates and stores bile produced by the liver.
 Bile moves from the gallbladder through the bile duct into the small intestine during digestion.
 A gallstone can move from the gallbladder and block a bile duct, causing irritation, pain and swelling of the gallbladder (cholecystitis).

 Cholecystectomy is a common but major surgery with significant risks and potential complications.
 You may have less invasive treatment options.
-Consider getting a second opinion about all of your treatment choices before having a cholecystectomy.
+Consider getting a second opinion about all of your treatment choices and the effects of gallbladder removal before having a cholecystectomy.